thedatashaman/thedatashaman/README.md

-# Hi there, I'm Dhaman Sehdev 👋
+# Hi there, I'm Dhaman Sehdev = The Data Shaman! 👋

 ## 🚀 About Me
 I am an experienced Data Solutions Architect and Engineer with a passion for data-driven decision-making.
 With a diverse background in data warehousing, business intelligence, and cloud infrastructure, I've led and contributed to projects across various industries.